|

 from other venues, city fathers and Kentucky Derby factotums,

 newspaper moguls, and so on.
-Many speeches were made, and, at last,
+Many speeches were made, and,

 it was Haynie's turn.